tc39/proposal-record-tuple/README.md

 Today, userland libraries implement similar concepts, such as [Immutable.js](https://immutable-js.github.io/immutable-js/).
 Also [a previous proposal attempt](https://github.com/sebmarkbage/ecmascript-immutable-data-structures) has been done previously but abandoned because of the complexity of the proposal and lack of sufficient use cases.

 This new proposal is still inspired by this previous proposal but introduces some significant changes: Record and Tuples are now deeply immutable.
-This property is fundamentally based on the observation that, in large projects, the risk of mixing immutable and mutable data structures grows as the state tree grows as well.
+This property is fundamentally based on the observation that, in large projects, the risk of mixing immutable and mutable data structures grows as the amount of data being stored and passed around grows as well so you'll be more likely handling large record & tuple structures.
 This can introduce hard-to-find bugs.

 As a built-in, deeply immutable data structure, this proposal also offers a few usability advantages compared to userland libraries:
 - Records and Tuples are easily introspectable in a debugger, while library provided immutable types are often hard to inspect as you have to inspect through data structure details.